iFun/Notes/PHIL145/README.md

 ### Why Wakefield study is not good

 1. Massive studies ovsugdgest that MMR vaccine has no effect on the rise of developing autism
-2. Not one of the links in Wakefields account from MMR to bowel infection and inflammation to leak gut have crediable supporting evidence
+2. Not one of the links in Wakefields account from MMR to bowel infection and inflammation to leak gut have credible supporting evidence

 Thiomersal(硫柳汞) doesn't cause autism